 (c) shall have no arrangement and undertake not to make any arrangement whereby the majority of the financial benefits of the contract, i.e. more than fifty (50) percent of the value of the contract, will accrue or be paid to sub-contractors or sub-consultants that are not from an Eligible Country.

 Supplies and materials purchased under a contract financed from the Facility may originate in any country, included countries non listed in Paragraph 1.
-In this context, the definition of the concept of ’originating products’ shall be assessed by reference to the Bank’s prevailing procurement guidelines/procedures.

 Whenever the Facility finances an operation implemented through an international organisation, participation in procedures for the award of procurement contracts or grants shall be open to all natural and legal persons who are eligible under paragraph 1, care being taken to ensure equal treatment of all donors.